jlchang/2024-09-20-unix-shell/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
 {% elsif site.carpentry == "incubator" %}
-This workshop is teaching a lesson in [The Carpentries Incubator](https://carpentries-incubator.org/).
+This workshop is teaching a modified Carpentries lesson.
 Please check [the lesson homepage]({{ site.incubator_lesson_site }}) for a list of lesson sections and estimated timings.
 {% endif %}